kptdev/kpt/site/reference/cli/alpha/rpkg/copy/README.md

 #### Flags

 ```
---revision
+--workspace
-  Revision for the new package.
-If this is not specified, the default
+  Workspace for the new package revision.
-  revision will be `latest + 1`.
-The default can only be used if the
-  latest package revision is of the format `^v[0-9]+$`.
 ```

 <!--mdtogo-->